Do You Have Whiplash?

 Also known as Whiplash Associated Disorder (or WAD), it is characterized by a sudden jolting that occurs in the shoulders and the neck.
 While most often a result of rear-end accidents, they do occur in other kinds of collisions.
 In a rear-end accident, the force caused by the impact propels your body forward with your head lagging a split second behind.
 The inertia from the impact moves throughout the body, causing a rubber banding affect that results in the whip lash.
 In this instant your ligaments, muscles, and tendons can become torn.

 Whiplash is tricky to identify and can be deceiving.
 This is because the symptoms do not always come up right away and can take days to manifest.
-Car accidents are a traumatic event.
-If offered medical assistance, do not refuse it.
+It’s hard to know what to expect physically after a car accident, but if you are offered medical assistance, do not refuse it.
 It may be more severe than you first think.

 Why is whiplash delayed?
 It comes down to adrenaline and cortisol release after a collision.
 Both hormones mask pain and cause a numbing effect that last well beyond the collision.
 Once it leaves your system, the true damage that has been caused remains and will have to be dealt with.

 Injury causes swelling that closes the distance between nerve endings and muscles.
 This can cause an increase in the number of pain messages to the brain.
 The pain that you experience can range the gambit from mildly annoying and irritating to severe to the point of being disabled.

 - Tinnitus: Also known as a constant ringing in your ears

 - Issues with your vision including blurred vision

 - A pronounced weakness in both or one of your arms

 - Soreness or pain felt in your jaw